Formal Review Elements

 Typically, to create a Review element:

-- Open the Reviews View ('Start > Collaborate > Reviews > All Reviews').
+- Open the Reviews View (the 'Start > Collaborate > Review > Manage Reviews' ribbon option).

 - Right-click on the View background and select the 'New Review' option; the 'Create Review' dialog displays, with the 'Name' field defaulting to the name of the currently-selected Package.